-(33) For capital expenditure projects that require the engagement of multiple suppliers, each delivering a discrete outcome required to complete the overarching project, the Procurement Plan must be developed to address each specific procurement activity required to complete the project.
+(33) For capital expenditure projects that require the engagement of multiple suppliers who will each deliver a discrete outcome required to complete the overarching project, the Procurement Plan must be developed to address each specific procurement activity required to complete the project.
 Assessing the specific requirements of each activity will assist in achieving the best outcomes for the University and its potential suppliers.

 (34) The Procurement Plan must be approved by an authorised delegate in accordance with the University's delegations of authority (see Delegations Register).

-(35) Staff apprpoving a procurement plan are required to independently assess whether the procurement approach is in accordance with this Policy and relevant procedures.
+(35) Staff approving a Procurement Plan are required to independently assess whether the procurement approach is in accordance with this Policy and relevant procedures.
 This is distinct from the approval of the allocation of funds reviewed under a financial delegation.
 In some circumstances both the compliance and financial approval may be enacted by the same person where they hold dual delegations.

 Restricted Use Agreements

 (36) Responsibility for preparing a Procurement Plan for use within a business unit or for a specific project, known as a Restricted Use Agreement, lies with the initiating business unit, with various components of the Procurement Plan supported by the following stakeholders:

 - Finance Business Partners for details of funding availability and/or appropriate financing strategies;

 - Legal & Compliance for consideration of all relevant legal contract, and ongoing contract management requirements;

 - Governance and Assurance Services for consideration of all relevant insurance and risk assessment requirements;